-Cloud-based apps offer flexible pricing, automatic updating, and access from anywhere.
+Cloud-based apps offer free plans, flexible pricing, automatic updating, and access from anywhere.
 Plus, many of these options come with automatic bank feeds and invoice collection, so you don’t have to add data entry to your mile-long to-do list.

 Using a tool like Xero, QuickBooks Online, FreeAgent, or Zoho Books can help you learn some basic accounting skills—and they’re all pretty cheap.
 Any of these options are a good choice, but you may want to take the free trials for a spin before making a commitment.

 Most people think of CRMs (customer relationship management systems) as a sales tool built for companies closing major deals and across multiple reps.
 However, that’s not necessarily the case.
 There are CRMs built for companies of all sizes — including teams of only one.